rackerlabs/docs-dedicated-networking/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Add a node to a device
 ----------------------

-A node is a back-end device providing a service on a specified IP and port.

-Use the nodes operations to get information about the nodes configured for a specified device and to add a node.
+Use the nodes operations to add a node for a specified device

-After a node has been defined, use the virtual IP nodes configuration operations to assign the node to one or more virtual IPs.

 When adding a node to a device, the following fields are required:
 ``account\_number``, ``label``, ``ip``, ``port``, ``admin\_state``,